-Businesses who follow the practice of receiving remittance advice might also send the format along with the invoice to the customer.
-In such a case, the buyer just needs to fill the relevant details in the specific format that the seller wants.
+Businesses that follow the practice of receiving remittance advice might also send the format along with the invoice to the customer.
+In such a case, the buyer needs to fill in the relevant details in the specific format that the seller wants.

 It is better to print remittance advice on the company letterhead.
 The letterhead must include the contact number of the person who will be able to answer all queries or questions.
 Also, do ensure that you include any tax detail if it is of importance.
 Or you can consult a tax expert to know about the applicable tax.

-- A remittance advice helps in maintaining records and is beneficial for the customers who pay through cheque.
+- Remittance advice helps maintain records and is beneficial for the customers who pay through cheque.